bhuvanaraviraj/Task1/README.md

    - Something about the above blog.

 Thanks for spending time on evaluating this task, awaiting for your valuable feedback.
-Thnak you
+Thank you